Licence: Blasters Licence

 In South Australia before persons commence training in the use of explosives, they will need to obtain a blasting licence.
 In these circumstances, a condition of 'TRAINEE UNDER DIRECT SUPERVISION' will apply to the licence.
 After the licence is issued, training in the use of explosives may commence.

-The PCBU is responsible for training and direct supervision until the trainee is deemed competent in the use of explosives.
+The Employer is responsible for training and direct supervision until the trainee is deemed competent in the use of explosives.

 NATIONAL POLICE CLEARANCE CERTIFICATE: